Kagu-chan/anki-jpdb.reader/README.md

 Sadly, manifest 3 came along and thus the original is no longer working.

 ### Please note:
-* Currently only chromium-based browsers and firefox are supported
+* Currently only chromium-based browsers and firefox (including Android) are supported
-* Mobile support for kiwi and comparable browsers as well as firefox android is experimental
+* Mobile support for kiwi, Edge Canary and comparable browsers as well as firefox android is experimental
 * Bunpro is currently not supported
 * An import and export of settings is currently missing
 * Support for youtube subtitles has been removed - please use this extension together with [asbplayer](https://github.com/killergerbah/asbplayer)